zzzprojects/Dapper-Plus/docs2/pages/documentations/actions/bulk-merge.md

 ## Bulk Merge with "Mixed" Relation

-The Dapper Plus BulkMerge method allow merging related item(s) with any relation.
+The Dapper Plus BulkMerge method allows merging related item(s) with any relation.

 ```csharp